Optional Practical Training (OPT)

 Apply for OPT

-F-1 visa holders may be eligible for OPT if they have been enrolled as a full-time student for at least two consecutive terms (fall/spring - summer does not count).
+F-1 visa holders may be eligible for OPT if they have been enrolled as a full-time student for at least two consecutive terms.
 OPT is not specific to an employer, therefore you do not need a job offer in order to apply.
 The earliest USCIS will accept a post-completion OPT application is 90 days before your program end date.

 Spring semester Undergraduate and Master's graduates: program end date is typically your graduation date